 COVID-19 is a rapidly evolving disease; information may change as management of this disease develops and improves.
 Medinformer aims to bring you up-to-date information from verified sources.
-Last revised: 28 May 2021
+Last revised: 12 December 2021

 What is a vaccine?

 A vaccine is used to train your immune system to be able to deal with an infection and fight it off in the future.1 The COVID vaccines are a vital part of stopping the spread of COVID-19.

 Which COVID vaccine is South Africa using?